Reports: Wells Fargo to be fined $1B as early as Friday

 While banks have benefited from looser regulations and lower taxes under President Donald Trump, Wells Fargo has been called out specifically by Trump as a bank that needs to be punished for its bad behavior.

-"Fines and penalties against Wells Fargo Bank for their bad acts against their customers and others will not be dropped, as has incorrectly been reported, but will be pursued and, if anything, substantially increased.
-I will cut Regs but make penalties severe when caught cheating!"
-Trump wrote on Twitter back in December.
+“Fines and penalties against Wells Fargo Bank for their bad acts against their customers and others will not be dropped, as has incorrectly been reported, but will be pursued and, if anything, substantially increased.
+I will cut Regs but make penalties severe when caught cheating!”
+Trump tweeted in December.

 Comments